ironsource-aura/ironbeast-android/README.md

     }
 ```

-Make sure you that have replaced `"YOUR_API_TOKEN"` with your IronBeast api token,
+Make sure you have replaced `"YOUR_API_TOKEN"` with your IronBeast api token,
 and `"TABLE_TO_TRACK_INTO"` to the desired destination (e.g: "cluster.schema.table")

+#### Documentation - TODO
+- track string, map and json.
+- flush (control interval size, bulk and byte size, flush manually, etc..)
+- how to track events immediately ?
+- set whether the SDK can keep sending over a roaming connection.
+- restrict the types of networks over which this SDK can keep making HTTP requests.
+- enabling IronBeast error tracker.
+- set custom endpoint.